jmfriedt/sentinel1_level0/README.md

 <img src="figures/result_210220.png">

+The top figure (1st of five) is the same as the image shown above.

 This result could not have been achieved without the sample code provided at https://github.com/plops/cl-cpp-generator2/blob/master/example/08_copernicus_radar/source/ whose output and probing variable values was invaluable for debugging cases I had not